Amorphous metal: Properties

 Amorphous metal is usually an alloy rather than a pure metal.
 The alloys contain atoms of significantly different sizes, leading to low free volume (and therefore up to orders of magnitude higher viscosity than other metals and alloys) in molten state.
-The viscosity prevents the atoms moving enough to form an ordered lattice.
-The material structure also results in low shrinkage during cooling, and resistance to plastic deformation.
-The absence of grain boundaries, the weak spots of crystalline materials, leads to better resistance to wear and corrosion.
-Amorphous metals, while technically glasses, are also much tougher and less brittle than oxide glasses and ceramics.
-Amorphous metals can be grouped in two categories, as either non-ferromagnetic, if they are composed of Ln, Mg, Zr, Ti, Pd, Ca, Cu, Pt and Au, or ferromagnetic alloys, if they are composed of Fe, Co, and Ni.
+The viscosity prevents the atoms from moving enough to form an ordered lattice.
+The material displays low shrinkage during cooling, and resistance to plastic deformation.
+The absence of grain boundaries, the weak spots of crystalline materials, leads to better wear resistance and less corrosion.
+Amorphous metals, while technically glasses, are much tougher and less brittle than oxide glasses and ceramics.
+Amorphous metals are either non-ferromagnetic, if they are composed of Ln, Mg, Zr, Ti, Pd, Ca, Cu, Pt and Au, or ferromagnetic, if they are composed of Fe, Co, and Ni.

-Thermal conductivity of amorphous materials is lower than that of crystalline metal.
-As formation of amorphous structure relies on fast cooling, this limits the maximum achievable thickness of amorphous structures.
-To achieve formation of amorphous structure even during slower cooling, the alloy has to be made of three or more components, leading to complex crystal units with higher potential energy and lower chance of formation.
+Thermal conductivity is lower than in crystalline metals.
+As formation of amorphous structure relies on fast cooling, this limits the thickness of amorphous structures.
+To form amorphous structure despite slower cooling, the alloy has to be made of three or more components, leading to complex crystal units with higher potential energy and lower odds of formation.
 The atomic radius of the components has to be significantly different (over 12%), to achieve high packing density and low free volume.
-The combination of components should have negative heat of mixing, inhibiting crystal nucleation and prolonging the time the molten metal stays in supercooled state.
+The combination of components should have negative mixing heat, inhibiting crystal nucleation and prolonging the time the molten metal stays in supercooled state.

 As temperatures change, the electrical resistivity of amorphous metals behaves very different than that of regular metals.
-While the resistivity in regular metals generally increases with temperature, following the Matthiessen's rule, the resistivity in a large number of amorphous metals is found to decrease with increasing temperature.
-This is effect can be observed in amorphous metals of high resistivities between 150 to 300 microohm-centimeters.
-In these metals, the scattering events causing the resistivity of the metal can no longer be considered statistically independent, thus explaining the breakdown of the Matthiessen's rule.
-The fact that the thermal change of the resistivity in amorphous metals can be negative over a large range of temperatures and correlated to their absolute resistivity values was first observed by Mooij in 1973, hence coining the term "Mooij-rule".
+While resistivity in crystalline metals generally increases with temperature, following Matthiessen's rule, resistivity in many amorphous metals decreases with increasing temperature.
+This effect can be observed in amorphous metals of high resistivities between 150 and 300 microohm-centimeters.
+In these metals, the scattering events causing the resistivity of the metal are not statistically independent, thus explaining the breakdown of Matthiessen's rule.
+The fact that the thermal change of the resistivity in amorphous metals can be negative over a large range of temperatures and correlated to their absolute resistivity values was identified by Mooij in 1973, becoming Mooijs-rule.